mitogen-hq/mitogen/docs/index.rst

 Module Forwarder
 ################

-In addition to an IO multiplexer, slaves are configured with a custom `PEP-302 importer`_ that forwards requests for unknown Python modules back to the host program.
+Slaves are configured with a custom `PEP-302 importer`_ that forwards requests for unknown Python modules back to the host program.
 When your program asks a context to execute code from an unknown module, all requisite modules are transferred automatically and imported entirely in RAM without need for further configuration.

 .. _PEP-302 importer: https://www.python.org/dev/peps/pep-0302/